 The time required for assignments and prerequisite assignments has been estimated at 7 hours.

 Rx 4 Discovery Math will build and strengthen number sense, maths fluency, maths vocabulary, and problem solving strategies within three 30-minute or two 45-minute weekly small sessions.
 Students who need to master basic number sense skills as well as those who rely on procedural understanding would benefit most from this programme.

 Students will be challenged to apply their growing understanding of number sense to solve novel problem solving activities that challenge thinking and reasoning.
-Hands-on, research-based, number sense activities will be utilized as the core content of this dynamic intervention while mediation, Socratic questioning, and the strengthening of cognitive functions will serve as the core methodology.
+Hands-on, research-based, number sense activities will be utilised as the core content of this dynamic intervention while mediation, Socratic questioning, and the strengthening of cognitive functions will serve as the core methodology.